-With so many fritoe variants available in Venice today, the question is, which of these are historical?
-Which ones were eaten during Carnival at the times of the Serenissima Republic, and where can we still taste them in Venice?
+With so many fritoe variants available in Venice, the question is, which ones were eaten during Carnival at the times of the Serenissima Republic, and where can we still taste them in Venice?

-To prepare fritoe a la naransa, orange-flavored fritelles, mix 200 gr flour, 200 ml milk, a teaspoon cinnamon powder, a hint of salt, one egg, a tiny package of yeast, 10 gr peeled pine nuts, 10 gr sultanas, 50 gr powder sugar, 2 heaped tablespoons vanilla sugar, 1 heaped tablespoon orange-flavored sugar (which we make a home, by simply grating off the peel of an orange and mixing it with sugar), 1 tablespoon lavender water and 3-4 tablespoons freshly pressed orange juice.
+To prepare fritoe a la naransa, you need 200 gr flour, one teaspoon cinnamon, a hint of salt, one egg, 3 teaspoons yeast, 10 gr pine nuts, 10 gr sultanas, 50 gr sugar, two heaped tablespoons vanilla sugar, one heaped tablespoon of zuccero all’arancio (orange-flavored sugar which we make a home, by grating the peel of one orange and mixing it with cane sugar), one spoonful lavender water and three spoonfuls freshly pressed orange juice.

-Mix all the ingredients in a bowl and dissolve a small package of yeast in another bowl with the warm milk.
-Leave it to rise in a warm place, covered with a tablecloth, for approximately one hour.
-Heat sunflower or olive oil in a pan, form tiny balls of dough with a spoon and fry them until golden brown.
-Leave the fritelles to drain on baking paper and while they are still warm, coat them with the orange sugar.
+Mix all ingredients in a bowl, dissolve the yeast in another bowl in 200 ml warm milk.
+Carefully add the milk to the dough and leave it to rest and rise in a warm place, for another hour.
+Heat sunflower or olive oil in a pan, make tiny balls of dough with a spoon and fry they until golden brown.
+Leave the frittelles to drain on kitchen paper.
+After a few minutes, sprinkle them with the orange sugar.

-P.S: if we really have no time to make fritelles at home, we get ours from a bakery next to Campo San Luca.
-Colussi Il Fornaio is my favorite, not just for fritole but also for focaccia and panettón … plus a host of other seasonal delights :-) like chocolate and pistachio cookies.
+If we really have no time to make frittelles at home, we buy ours at the bakery on Campo San Luca, Colussi Il Fornaio.
+It’s one of my favorites, not just for fritole but also to buy focaccia and panettón :)9